SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Experimental Results for a Physical System

 \subsubsection{Environment}

-The specific environment for conducting our experiments is the fourth floor of the Harvey Bum Bright (HRBB) building at the Texas A\&M University campus in College Station, TX.
+Our experiments are conducted in the fourth floor of the Harvey Bum Bright (HRBB) building at the Texas A\&M University campus.
 The floor-plan is shown in Fig. \ref{fig:floorPlan}.
 The floor spans almost 40 meters of hallways whose average width is approximately 2 meters, which is distinguished in yellow and blue in Fig. \ref{fig:floorPlan}.
-The particular set of experiments reported in this paper is conducted in the region which is highlighted in blue in Fig. \ref{fig:floorPlan}, part of which contains a large cluttered office area (407 area).
-This area has interesting properties that makes the planning more challenging: (i) 407 area is highly cluttered inside and includes lots of chairs and more than 15 workstations. (ii) As is seen in Fig. \ref{fig:floorPlan}, there are several doors in this area which may be opened or closed.
+The particular set of experiments reported in this paper is conducted in the region which is highlighted in blue in Fig. \ref{fig:floorPlan}, part of which contains a large cluttered office area (407-area).
+This area has interesting properties that makes the planning more challenging: (i) 407-area is obstacle-laden (chairs/desks and workstations). (ii) As is seen in Fig. \ref{fig:floorPlan}, there are several doors in this area which may be open or closed.
 Two of these doors (front-door and back-door) are labeled in Fig. \ref{fig:floorPlan}. (iii) There are objects such as chairs and trash-cans in this environment which usually get displaced. (iv) There are moving people, who are avoided using a reactive behavior, which may displace the robot from its planned path.
-This further introduces challenges for the high level planner.